BillHertzing/StronglyTypedPhilote/ReadMe.md

 In Mssr.
 Levesque's work, he uses `ProductID` and `OrderId` as examples of concrete types for the abstract `StronglyTypedId`.
 In this repository, I've used `GuidStronglyTypedId` and `IntStronglyTypedId` as concrete records that implement Mssr.
 Levesque's abstract record.

 There are Unit Tests for int and Guid concrete records, testing the `TypeConverter` methods.
 There are tests for the `Serializer`, testing the `Serialize` and `Deserialize` methods.
 There are tests of the `ToString()` method.
-ToString() uses the Invariant culture.
+The ToString() tests use the Invariant culture.

 Currently the `TypeConverters` work, The JSON serializers/deserializers for `System.text.Json` work for StronglyTypedId<TValue> and IStronglyTypedId<TValue>.